lucagrulla/cw/README.md

           --region=REGION                  The target AWS region.
 By default cw will use the default region defined in the .aws/credentials file.
 NOTE: v4.0.0 dropped the flag short version.
           --no-color                       Disable coloured output.NOTE: v4.0.0 dropped the flag short version.
           --version                        Print version information and quit
+          --no-version-check               Ignore checks if a newer version of the module is available.

       -f, --follow                         Don't stop when the end of streams is reached, but rather wait for additional data to be appended.
       -t, --timestamp                      Print the event timestamp.